Quiz

 Avian Cardiology Essentials

 Cardiovascular disease commonly occurs in companion birds and poses a serious threat to the quality of life and longevity of many avian species.
 This live, interactive, RACE-approved webinar was presented by avian veterinarian, Brenna Fitzgerald.
-Topics discussed include key features of avian cardiovascular anatomy and physiology, risk factors, as well as specific clinical disease states, including atherosclerosis, congestive heart failure, and pericardial disease and effusion.
+Topics discussed in the webinar recording include key features of avian cardiovascular anatomy and physiology, risk factors, as well as specific clinical disease states, including atherosclerosis, congestive heart failure, and pericardial disease and effusion.
 This lecture also reviewed essential elements of a diagnostic workup, and current treatment approaches that can improve longevity and quality of life for these patients.

 Article Video Webinar